Georgia Transfer-on-Death Deed Name a Beneficiary, Skip Probate

 - Ownership is contested or in litigation

-If you're not sure, call us at (404) 939-6223 — 10 minutes on the phone with a title examiner will tell you whether a TOD deed fits.
+If you're not sure, book a free call — 10 minutes on the phone with a title examiner will tell you whether a TOD deed fits.

 Georgia TOD Deed — Frequently Asked Questions